Lunch Time Tea Bar Guidance

 Always smile, be friendly and look like you are having a great time; food is secondary!
 Do leave the kitchen clean with everything washed-up.
 Every tea bar volunteer has a different approach and that is fine – variety is the spice of life.
 There is no right or wrong way.
 Enjoy your day behind the counter and make it your own; bring your ideas and the way you want to make it happen.

-If you would like some more advice contact our Rear Commodore who takes a tea bar lead.
+If you would like some more advice contact our Rear Commodore who takes a lead with the tea bar.
 Another idea is to watch other people behind the tea bar before it is your turn.
+It is also important when undertaking the duty that you are fit and healthy and able to carry out the required actions that the duty entails.

 Hastings & St Leonards Sailing Club